 London uses Pound Sterling as a currency.
 A UK pound is consisted of 100 pence available in various denominations.
 In addition, there are 1 pound and 2-pound coins, as well as 5, 10 and 20-pound notes.
 Several retailers will be irritated or refuse 50-pound notes.
 Cash can be withdrawn from street ATMs, banks, and post offices through a bank debit card.
 Often, cheques are not accepted for lesser acquisitions.

 Love the weather.
-The weather in London continues to become another surprise for emigrants.
+The weather in London continues to be another surprise to foreigners.
 Similar to the rest of UK, this city has an unstable climate.
 A sizzling morning may be followed by a wet and cold afternoon.
-London doesn’t pour rain regularly, but expats can expect an average of 8 rainy days per month during summer, and 10 rainy days per month during winter.
+London doesn’t pour rain regularly, but people can expect an average of 8 rainy days per month during summer, and 10 rainy days per month during winter.

 There you have it!
 With these valuable tips in mind, you can now confidently say you are ready to embrace a new life and career in London.
 When you’re already in the city, don’t forget to meet new people!
-Since lots of residents here are in the same situation as yours, making new friends is relatively easy.
+Since many of the residents here are in the same situation as yours, making new friends could relatively easy.